 Each exception member corresponds to an attribute of the instance, which the constructor initializes to a default value appropriate for its type.
 You can also declare different default values for members of primitive and enumerated types.
-For derived exceptions, the constructor has one parameter for each of the base exception's data members, plus one parameter for each of the derived exception's data members, in base-to-derived order.
-As an example, although BadTimeVal and BadZoneName do not declare data members, their constructors still accept a value for the inherited data member reason in order to pass it to the constructor of the base exception GenericError.
+Although BadTimeVal and BadZoneName do not declare data members, their constructors still accept a value for the inherited data member reason in order to pass it to the constructor of the base exception GenericError.